linode/docs/docs/guides/applications/configuration-management/basics/introduction-to-hcl/index.md

 In this example, `ssh_key = "${chomp(file("~/.ssh/id_rsa.pub"))}"` uses Terraform’s built-in function `file()` to provide a local file path to the public SSH key’s location.
 The `chomp()` function removes trailing new lines from the SSH key.
 Observe that the nested functions are wrapped in opening `${` and closing `}` to indicate that the value should be interpolated.

 {{< note >}}
-Running `terraform console` creates an environment where you can test interpolation functions.
+Running “terraform console” creates an environment where you can test interpolation functions.
 For example:

     terraform console